 The positivists also disliked subjectivity.
 For example, they attacked psychology for trying to study cognition and perception because these are inherently subjective and only measurable from a 1st-person perspective.
 The positivists argued that subjective experience is unscientific because scientific evidence must be verifiable to 3rd parties.
 They attacked the entire concept of utility for being a form of cognition and perception that they considered unobjective like psychology.

-The economists who attacked utilitarianism in the ordinal revolution ended up developing mmutilitarianism which they called the “new welfare economics” and it greatly simplified economic prescriptions.
-They simply assumed constant marginal utility of money which means that all we have to do to achieve “the greatest happiness of the greatest number” of people is to count up the total amount of money that people earn every year.
-This is what gross domestic product (GDP) is and mmutilitarianism is the moral philosophy which gives GDP so much heft.
-GDP became by far the most common and important measure of economic welfare in the world.
+The economists who attacked utilitarianism in the ordinal revolution ended up developing what they called the “new welfare economics” which is mmutilitarianism.
+It greatly simplified economic prescriptions.
+They unwittingly assumed constant marginal utility of money which means that all we have to do to achieve “the greatest happiness of the greatest number” of people is to count up the total amount of money that people earn every year.
+This is what gross domestic product (GDP) is.
+Mmutilitarianism is the moral philosophy which gives GDP so much heft and GDP became by far the most important measure of economic welfare in the world.
 Oddly mmutilitarianism was more satisfactory for the positivists perhaps because, unlike utility, everyone agrees that it is possible to fairly objectively measure money.
-Somehow they were able to overlook the obvious normative problems of the “new welfare economics”.
+They were able to overlook the obvious normative problems of the “new welfare economics” partly because counting money just seems a lot more objective than arguing about how much utility it produces for different people.

-Everyone who thinks about mmutilitarianism for even a few seconds rejects it.
+But nobody likes the name mmutilitarianism.
 Even though it is a mutation of utilitarianism, self-described utilitarians completely reject mmutilitarianism because they reject the idea that a dollar gives the same amount of utility to everyone.
-Economists who are unwitting devotees of mmutilitarianism reject the term because they think they are positivists.
-They think that economics rejected utilitarianism over a half century ago and they don’t realize that they using any ethical system.
-But economists are always making normative judgements that more than 95% of economists agree upon such as free trade (good), rent control (bad), monetary stimulus during a recession (good), and raising gas taxes (good).
+Economists who are unwitting devotees of mmutilitarianism reject the term because it reminds them of an ethical system (utilitarianism) that they thought that they rejected when they became positivists over a half century ago.
+They don’t realize that they using any ethical system when they make judgements based on “efficiency” and cost-benefit analysis.
+But economists are always using mmutilitarian criteria to make normative judgements.
+For example, more than 95% of economists (including myself) use mmutilitarian reasoning to judge that free trade is generally good, rent control is generally bad, monetary stimulus during a recession is good, and raising gas taxes is good.

 Ethics is particularly important for a social science like economics whose ideas have, in Robert Heilbroner‘s words, “shattered empires and exploded continents; they buttressed and undermined political regimes; they set class against class and even nation against nation.” ¡¿Yep, nothing ethical about that.
 Move along now!